-Prerequisite: 9th level, arms of Hadar or hunger of Hadar spell
+Prerequisite: 9th level, arms of Hadar or

+hunger of Hadar spell

 As a bonus action, you surround yourself with a veil of star-flecked darkness on the same turn you cast the arms of Hadar or hunger of Hadar spell.
 You gain resistance to all damage except force, psychic, and radiant damage until the start of your next turn.
 If you use this feature on the same turn you cast hunger of Hadar, you can use an additional bonus action on subsequent turns to continue the effect until the end of your next turn as long as you maintain concentration on the spell.
-The benefits of this feature end immediately when you lose concentration on the spell.
+The you lose concentration on the spell.